NoSQL databases allow us to redefine the way we interact with data. However, data protection requirements remain the same as for SQL databases.

 Amazon RDS SQL Server is a cloud database from Amazon.
 The way RDS SQL Server performs backups is the main difference between this and classic SQL Server.
 It offers the following: snapshots, restore point-in-time, Export Data-tier Application, and native backup to S3, instead of native T-SQL BACKUP DATABASE construction.

 Continue reading How to backup and restore Amazon RDS SQL Server

-Continue reading How to Copy SQL Server Database from Windows to Linux
+Continue reading How to Copy SQL Server Databases from Windows to Linux

 Below is a short step-by-step tutorial on how to get private keys for OneDrive for Business.
 Continue reading How to get app keys for OneDrive For Business